 Inevitably, and probably soon, even more states will find the economic benefits of legalized marijuana too good to pass up.

 Chris Lowe: Isn’t US Attorney General Jeff Sessions—America’s chief legal officer—dead against legalization?
-In March of this year, he famously called cannabis “only slightly less awful” than heroin.
+In March of last year, he famously called cannabis “only slightly less awful” than heroin.
+And just this month, he rescinded Obama-era guidelines that eased federal regulation on marijuana.

 Nick Giambruno: I understand why some investors are concerned about the legality of cannabis in the US.
 Comments like that from Sessions have kept a lot of people from profiting from the wave of cannabis legalization.